kescardoso/datasetbucket/README.md

 The whole world is data-driven.

 However, data can often be misleading, inaccurate, or unrepresentative.
-When this biased data used in analytics or ML models, it can not only produce inaccurate results, but also result in disastrous implications for minority groups and classes.
+When this biased data used in analytics or ML models, it not only produces inaccurate results, but also results in disastrous implications for minority groups and classes.

-To overcome this issue, we built a web app that analyzes a dataset for bias, and also suggests possible changes you can make to improve the quality of your dataset. 📊
+To confront this dangerous problem, we built a web app that analyzes a dataset for bias, and also suggests possible changes you can make to improve the quality of your dataset. 📊

 ## Technologies used